jakubgedera/aboutMe/_pages/about.md

 ---

 I am software engineer at <a href="https://essential-data.sk" data-toggle="tooltip">Essential Data</a>.
-Currently improving the quality of Slovak Jurisdiction and working on project Slov-lex.
+Improved the quality of Slovak Jurisdiction on project <a href="https://www.slov-lex.sk/domov" data-toggle="tooltip">Slov-Lex</a>.
+Currently working on project for <a href="https://www.zvjs.sk/sk" data-toggle="tooltip">Prison and Court Guard Service</a>.

 <h2>Employment History</h2>